China locks down two cities at epicentre of virus outbreak

 “We stressed to them that by having a strong action not only they will control the outbreak in their country but they will also minimise the chances of this outbreak spreading internationally.
 So they recognise that,” he said.

 Despite China’s response, stock markets across Asia were on the back foot on Thursday, led by drops of roughly 1.5% in Hong Kong and Shanghai while China’s yuan fell to a two-week low.
-[MKTS/GLOB]

 There is no vaccine for the virus, which can spread through respiratory transmission.
 Symptoms include fever, difficulty in breathing and cough, similar to many other respiratory illnesses.